appknox/vulnerabilities/vulnerabilities/86_android_webview_file_scheme/question.md

-Are weak glass containers in use?
+Are webview file-scheme being used and vulnerable?